 What is the common complaint when they use the basic option?

 A good place to start is to use fence attributes in your price architecture.
 A well thought through the fence in your price architecture will discourage your customers from downgrading their package options.
 A fence is basically a way of fencing off the value – either value they used to enjoy or would like to enjoy.
 Fencing off value helps you segregate additional value to better and best options.

 Never try to give too many freebies away or discount the basic ‘good’ package.
 In effect, discounting ‘good’ options, even more, will only make shoppers demand more discounts and freebies.
 You’ll end up depreciating the entire range.
 When you discount on good options, you’ll devalue the better and best options as well.

 Another way to improve your price architecture is to explain clearly what customers will be missing out on if they downgrade.
 Try spreading the features through all the three packages.
 The best features should be in the premium level along with the middle and basic level.

 Using the Market Price Approach Test Pilot

-- Consumers often use a single fixed price as a benchmark for comparing it against the competition.
-And completely forgot, in turn, the reason for the buying.
+Consumers often use a single fixed price as a benchmark for comparing it against the competition and completely forget, in turn, the reason for the buying.

-- Implementing GBB is not easy.
-A world-class pricing team is essential to work on customer price bands, parameters, and fences before implementation.
+Implementing GBB is not easy.
+A world-class pricing team is essential working on customer price bands, parameters, and fences before implementation.